ajwills72/rminr/docs/ANOVAplans.md

 - Submit ANOVA exercises to Psyc:EL if not already done so.

 ## Week 7: Group presentations
-The two sessions this week are identical -- both are staffed by one TA and one Teacher (who double mark).
-In each session, up to 7 groups present.
-10 minute presentations, 3 min for questions and informal feedback, 2 min for switch over.
-Just about fits into a 2 hour session.

-Homework:

-Upload presentation slides to DLE.

 ## BREAK
 Easter Break intervenes, placing a 3-week gap in the schedule.